Regularity of the Optimal Stopping Problem for Jump Diffusions: Introduction

-In this paper, we consider jump diffusions with finite/infinite activity and finite/infinite variational jumps.
-We show in Theorem~\ref{thm: main} that the value function of an obstacle problem solves a variational inequality for almost all points in the domain, and it is an element in $W^{2,1}_{p, loc}$ (see later this section for the definition of this Sobolev space).
+In this paper, we allow for infinite activity, infinite variation jumps.
+We show in Theorem~\ref{thm: main} that the value function of an obstacle problem solves a variational inequality for almost all points in the domain, and that it is an element in $W^{2,1}_{p, loc}$ with $p\in(1, \infty)$ (see later this section for the definition of this Sobolev space).
 This regularity result directly implies that the smooth fit property holds and the value function is $C^{2,1}$ inside the continuation region.
 These results confirm the intuition that the nondegenerate diffusions components dominate any type of L\'{e}vy jumps in determining the regularity of the value function for obstacle problems.
+We also develop a non-local version of the interior Schauder estimate in Proposition~\ref{prop:W^21_p-est}, which could be useful to study other integro-differential equations with irregular initial conditions.

 The remainder of the paper is organized as follows.
 After introducing notation at the end of this section, main results are presented in Section~\ref{sec:main results}.
-Regularity properties of the infinitesimal generator of $X$ are studied in Section~\ref{sec: reg prop}.
+Regularity properties of the infinitesimal generator of $X$ are analyzed in Section~\ref{sec: reg prop}.
 Then main results are proved in Section~\ref{sec:proofs}.